 The Roman Governor of nearby Syria, Cestius Gallus, faced by a similar revolt decided to quell it by force.

 Aware of this members of the Sicarii, so named for the daggers they kept concealed in their cloaks for the purpose of assassination intercepted their convoy as they fled south and murdered them.

 The Sicarii, along with the more political Zealots who took their inspiration from the Talmud and religious texts had no doubts as to the righteousness of their cause and believed that any means were justified in the pursuit of Jewish political and religious freedom.

 In the meantime, events had taken a dramatic turn back in Rome.

-His successor was the veteran General Galba but he was to reign only a few months when his attempt to root out corruption and restore discipline in the army led to him being murdered by his own troops - a vacancy now lay at the heart of Rome.
+His successor was the veteran General Galba, but he was to reign only a few months when his attempt to root out corruption and restore discipline in the army led to him being murdered by his own troops.

 The Romans continued their advance on Jerusalem almost unopposed, as the Jews were still too busy killing each other.